 For the Fries

-- Pre-heat the oven and prep the fries.
-Preheat the oven to 425 degrees F. Slice the potaotes into wedge fries and toss with sea salt and pepper.
+- Preheat the oven to 425 degrees F. Slice the potatoes into approximately 1/2 inch wedge fries and toss with a sprinkle of sea salt and pepper.
 Add a pinch of paprika and chili powder, if desired.
-Line the fries on a baking tray (use parchment paper, a silicone mat or non-stick cooking spray) and bake for 25 minutes, flip and bake 15-20 minutes more until browned and crispy.
+Line the fries on a baking tray (use parchment paper, a silicone mat or non-stick cooking spray), allowing some room between each fry.
+Bake for 25 minutes, flip and bake 15-20 minutes more until browned and crispy.

-- Make the queso.
-Add all queso ingredients to a high-speed blender and mix until smooth and creamy.
+- Add all queso ingredients to a high-speed blender and mix until smooth and creamy.

-- Make the chili.
-To make the chili add all the ingredients to a medium-sized pot and little simmer over medium heat for 15 minutes, stirring every so often until it’s well-mixed and the carrot is tender.
+- To make the chili add all the ingredients to a medium-sized pot and little simmer over medium heat for 15 minutes, stirring every so often until it’s well-mixed and the carrot is tender.

-- Make the chili cheese fries.
-Once the fries are ready, load them onto a plate.
+- Once the fries are ready, load them onto a plate.
 Top with chili and cheese sauce and dig in!